rainssong/RainsAsLib/readme.txt

 ---text
 HtmlText.as			//Create htmltext

+--tweenCore
+TweenCore.as		//siwtch view

 ---utils
 Color.as			//140 colors
-DebugPanel.as
-deepCopy.as
-Directions.as
-functionTiming.as
 LocalTimer.as			//accurate timer (local timer) Locations.as
 StringCore.as			//OprationString